 4) Local transport

-There are plenty of options for local transport – from tuk-tuks to battery operated autos , regular auto rickshaws, tourist buses and cabs.
+There are plenty of options for local transport – from tuk-tuks to battery-operated autos , regular auto-rickshaws, tourist buses and cabs.
 There are no fixed rates for the autos.
-Some of them offer you a point to point drop while there are some who agree for a complete day package where they will take you from one sight-seeing point to another.
+Some of them offer you a point-to-point drop while there are some who agree to a complete day package where they will take you from one sight-seeing point to another.
 For the best rates, refer to your hotels as they give you a good indication of the rates going within the city from that point.

 Whether you are on a road trip or within the city, Rajasthan has plenty of eating options to offer.
 The Rajasthani cuisine is unusual and definitely worth a try.
 Adding to the traditional food that is readily available, you will find plenty of restaurants that serve other Indian cuisines as well – Gujarati, South Indian etc.